qinzhang0824/protein-biomarkers-for-bile-duct-cancer/README.md

 # Data Folder

-## 1. Raw input data
+## Raw input data list

-(1) Instrumental variables of plasma proteins used in MR analysis
+1. Instrumental variables of plasma proteins used in MR analysis

-The reference for the instrumental variables of plasma proteins are (DOI: 10.1186/s13073-023-01229-9) The raw instrumental variables of plasma proteins is "Raw_input_data/Plasma.Protein_Instruments.Raw.xls"

-The cis-pQTLs were selected based on the following criteria:
+The reference for the instrumental variables of plasma proteins are (DOI: 10.1186/s13073-023-01229-9) The cis-pQTLs were selected based on the following criteria:
 (a).
 SNPs linked to any protein with a significance level of P < 5×10-8 were included;
 (b).
 SNPs and proteins located within the Major Histocompatibility Complex (MHC) region on chromosome 6 (25.5–34.0 Mb) were excluded because of the intricate linkage disequilibrium (LD) patterns in this area;
 (c). subsequently, LD clumping was performed to identify independent protein quantitative trait loci (pQTLs) for each protein, ensuring that variants had an r² value less than 0.001;
 (d).
 F-statistics genetic instruments were higher than 10

-Ultimately, the instrumental variables file used for analysis is "Raw_input_data/Instrumental variables of plasma proteins used in MR analysis.xls"
+Ultimately, the instrumental variables file used for analysis is "/Raw_input_data/Instrumental_variables_of_plasma_proteins_used_in_MR_analysis.txt"

-(2) Three GWAS summary data of Bile tract cancer (BTC) patients
+2. Three GWAS summary data of Bile tract cancer (BTC) patients

 Three GWAS summary data of BTC patients and controls of European ancestry from three public cohorts.